-From 2007 to 2013, there was about a 20 % increase in SSA initial disability claims filed nationally.
 SSA projects that between 2015 and 2020, more than 10 million Baby Boomers will enter their most prone disability years and, along with the increase in the retirement age, disability workloads will remain high nationally and in Virginia for several years.
 However, the biggest workload challenge facing the Virginia DDS beginning in 2015 is the expected increase in the Continuing Disability Review (CDR) claims, which are periodic reevaluations to determine whether beneficiaries are still disabled.
 SSA estimates about \$9 to \$10 in lifetime program savings per dollar spent on CDR reviews, including Medicare and Medicaid program savings.
-The projected Virginia CDR workload in 2015 is 21,752 compared to the 2014 workload of just 9,958.
-SSA projects high CDR workloads through 2017.
-The Virginia budgeted workload for 2014 is 84,150, with a projected workload target around 90,150 in 2015.
+The projected Virginia CDR workload for 2017 is 18,258 compared to the 2016 workload of 19,076.
+The slight decrease in 2017 is due to budget constraints, but projected to increase in 2018.
+The Virginia budgeted workload in 2016 was 102,235.
+The projected workload target in 2017 is around 99,447.
+Again, the decrease for 2017 is due to budget constraints and expected to increase in 2018.

-Medical Evidence Gathering and Analysis through Health Information Technology (MEGAHIT) is a "point to point" systems transaction to request and receive medical evidence through a standards-based electronic exchange of data through the Nationwide Health Information Network.
+Medical Evidence Gathering and Analysis through Health Information Technology (MEGAHIT) is a "point to point" systems transaction to request and receive medical evidence through a standardsbased electronic exchange of data through the Nationwide Health Information Network.
 Upon transfer of a disability claim from a SSA field office to the DDS, the system sends an electronic standardized medical request to MEGAHIT medical providers.
 MEGAHIT formats, analyzes, and stores responses in an electronic folder and will provide indicators when the medical evidence received is likely to be sufficient to make a favorable decision on a disability claim.

 The Richmond DDS piloted MEGAHIT for SSA in 2008 through MED VA, a health information exchange, and Richmond Bon Secours medical facilities.
-Since the successful pilot, MEGAHIT has expanded in Virginia to additional hospitals in Lynchburg and Farmville in 2011, Bon Secours facilities in the Norfolk area in 2012, and in Northern Virginia though Kaiser Permanente facilities in 2013.
+Since the successful pilot, MEGAHIT has expanded in Virginia to additional hospitals in Lynchburg and Farmville in 2011, Bon Secours facilities in the Norfolk area in 2012, Northern Virginia though Kaiser Permanente facilities in 2013.
+Carilion in 2015, Innovation Health and Veterans Administration in 2016 and now provides fast electronic records from hundreds of medical providers in the state.